CoralHydro2k/ch2kSeawater_Database/.github/ISSUE_TEMPLATE/report-an-issue-with-the-database.md

 ---

+*Send this filled in template to the issues function on github*

 **Describe the bug**
 A clear and concise description of what the bug is.
 This includes;
 - the version of the database